Nonlinearsound/nonlinearsound.github.io/docs/_posts/2025-01-15-dotnet-ef-tool-not-installed-by-default.markdown

 dotnet ef migrations add Init
 ```
 For that, the EF CLI tools need to be installed and they were up to a certain point, but they are not anymore.
-At least at the time of writing this blog post, they are not - maybe Microsoft will add them back later.
+At least at the time of writing this blog post, they are not - maybe Microsoft will add them back at some point.

 ### The solution